codio-content/book-converter/tests/unit/cases/saas3.md

 > To me programming is more than an important practical art.
-It is also a gigantic undertaking in the foundations of knowledge.\
+It is also a gigantic undertaking in the foundations of knowledge.<br/>
 >
 > __Grace Murray Hopper__